jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 NTRU+ can be used in a variety of protocol settings.
 As a KEM, it can replace or complement ephemeral Diffie-Hellman in authenticated key exchange protocols, including TLS 1.3 {{RFC8446}}, SSH {{RFC4253}}, and IKEv2 {{RFC7296}}.
 It can also be used in public-key encryption frameworks such as HPKE {{RFC9180}}, where a KEM is used to establish shared secret material between communicating parties.

-The purpose of this document is not to evaluate or compare NTRU+ against other KEMs.
-Instead, it provides guidance for the safe use of NTRU+ in IETF protocols.
-The document summarizes the security assumptions, security properties, implementation requirements, validation procedures, failure-handling requirements, side-channel considerations, and protocol-relevant caveats that protocol designers and implementers should consider when deploying NTRU+ in practice.
+The purpose of this document is to provide guidance for the safe use of NTRU+ in IETF protocols.
+The document summarizes the security properties, implementation requirements, validation procedures, side-channel considerations, and protocol-relevant caveats that protocol designers and implementers should consider when deploying NTRU+ in practice.

-The purpose of this document is not to evaluate or compare NTRU+ against other KEMs.
-Instead, the security considerations in this document is intended to assist protocol designers and implementers in deploying NTRU+ securely in those application settings.
-It summarizes the security properties, implementation requirements, validation procedures, side-channel considerations, and protocol-relevant caveats that are relevant to the safe use of NTRU+ in IETF protocols.

 # Conventions and Definitions